tarcinapp/entity-persistence-service/README.md

 `fromMetadata`: This field includes metadata (managed fields) of the source object, which is the list in this case.
 `toMetadata`: This field includes metadata (managed fields) of the target objcet, which is the entity in this case.

+**Note:** Creation or update operations always require existence of the list and entity specified by the ids.

+With the help of the relationship between lists and entities users can interact with entities under a specific list calling this endpoint: `/generic-lists/{listId}/generic-entities`.

+A sample response of the `GET` call to the `/generic-lists/{listId}/generic-entities` endpoint is as follows:

 ### Entity Reaction